Table of Contents

 Types of ringworm: tinea pedis and tinea unguium.
 What are the symptoms?

-Tinea pedis: Athlete's foot may cause scaling and inflammation in the toe webs, especially the one between the fourth and fifth toes.
+Tinea pedis: Athlete's foot may cause scaling and inflammation with itching and burning irritation in the toe webs, especially the one between the fourth and fifth toes.
 Another common form of tinea pedis produces a thickening or scaling of the skin on the heels and soles.
 This is sometimes referred to as the "moccasin distribution."
-In still other cases, tinea causes blisters between the toes or on the sole.
+Occasionally, tinea causes blisters between the toes or on the sole.
 Aside from athlete's foot, tinea pedis is known as tinea of the foot or, more loosely, fungal infection of the feet.
 Tinea pedis is an extremely common skin disorder.
 It is the most common and perhaps the most persistent of the fungal (tinea) infections.
 It is rare before adolescence.
 It may occur in association with other fungal skin infections such as tinea cruris (jock itch).